artemy-bakulin/ipage/README.md

 **-e** expression file

-Absolutely required.
+Strictly required.
 It is a file which represents a table with first column being genes and the second value of abundance of transcripts.

 **-e_sep** expression file separator